-Dowagiac girls’ soccer advances to programs first district title game - Leader Publications
+Dowagiac girls’ soccer advances to district title game - Leader Publications

-Dowagiac girls’ soccer advances to programs first district title game
+Dowagiac girls’ soccer advances to district title game

 BUCHANAN – As the first kick was made, Dowagiac showed its game plan was to attack and pressure host Buchanan.

-By winning in the semifinals round of the Division 3 District soccer tournament Tuesday night, the Chieftains advance to the school’s first district final.
+By winning in the semifinals round of the Division 3 District soccer tournament Tuesday night, the Chieftains advance to the finals.
 Dowagiac’s attacking style of play lead them to an 8-0 victory over the Bucks.

 Dowagiac will next take on Three Rivers, which advanced after beating Coloma 7-5 on Tuesday.
 The district championship game will be at 5 p.m.
 Thursday at Brandywine.